USEPA/EPA_ALPHA_Model/ALPHA_Documentation/overview.rst

 3. Create an ad-hoc script to load individual param files (Matlab scripts containing component data structures) and manually perform the pre- and post-processing.
 This was the process prior to the standardized batch process, which can lead to duplication of effort and  inconsistent approaches across users and therefore should be avoided.

 Controlling the Modeling Process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This section describes how to set up a sim batch and gives an overview of how to control the modeling process and understand the pre- and post-processing that occurs during the batch process.

 What is a Sim Batch?
 --------------------